 Fragmentation, energy & trade risks — the demand signal for risk-tech

-Banks should therefore accelerate adoption of risk platforms that:
+Banks should therefore accelerate the adoption of risk platforms that:

 FinTechs that specialise in linking macro/trade data with borrower-level signals will be natural partners for banks seeking to operationalise fragmentation-risk monitoring.